-Our business may be impacted by geopolitical events and uncertainties, war, terrorism, or other business interruptions beyond our control.

-Geopolitical uncertainties, including relations between the United States and each of China and Russia, war, terrorism, or other business interruptions could cause damage to, disrupt, or cancel sales of our products and services on a global or regional basis, which could have a material adverse effect on our business or vendors with which we do business.
-Due to the significance of our China market for our profit and growth, we are exposed to risks in China, including the risks mentioned elsewhere and the following: the effects of current U.S.-China relations, including rounds of tariff increases and retaliations and increasing restrictive regulations, potential boycotts and increasing anti-Americanism; escalating U.S.-China tension and increasing political sensitivities in China; and unexpected governmental regulations and restrictions in China as a result of renewed or increased efforts to contain the COVID-19 pandemic, which could negatively impact our local operations.
+Our business operations may be negatively impacted by social, political, economic instability, unrest, war, terrorism, or other circumstances in a region in which we operate.
+Such events may result in restrictions, curfews, or other actions and give rise to significant changes in regional and global economic conditions and cycles, which may adversely affect our financial and operating results.
+Further geopolitical uncertainties, including relations between the United States and each of China and Russia, between Israel and Palestine, social activism, economic instability, war, terrorism, or other circumstances that interrupt our ability to conduct business could cause damage to, disrupt, or cancel sales of our products and services on a global or regional basis, which could have a material adverse effect on our business or vendors with which we do business.
+Due to the significance of our China market for our profit and growth, we are exposed to risks in China, including the risks mentioned elsewhere and the following: the effects of current U.S.-China relations, including rounds of tariff increases and retaliations and increasing restrictive regulations, potential boycotts and increasing anti-Americanism; escalating U.S.-China tension and increasing political sensitivities in China; the effects of China government funding in the development of domestic solutions and customer preference for domestic suppliers creating additional competition in China; and unexpected governmental regulations and restrictions in China as a result of renewed efforts to contain the COVID-19 pandemic, which could negatively impact our local operations.
 Such events could also make it difficult or impossible for us to deliver products and services to our customers.
 In addition, territorial invasions can lead to cybersecurity attacks on technology companies, such as ours, located far outside of the conflict zone.
-In the event of prolonged business interruptions or negative broad economic and security conditions due to geopolitical events, we could incur significant losses, require substantial recovery time, and experience significant expenditures in order to resume our business operations.
+We do not have a business continuity plan developed to account for all continuity risks (please see Item 1C.
+Cybersecurity for more information about our cybersecurity risk management program).
+In the event of prolonged business interruptions or negative broad economic and security conditions due to political, geopolitical events, we could incur significant losses, require substantial recovery time, and experience significant expenditures in order to resume our business operations.
 In addition, our insurance policies typically contain a war exclusion of some description and we do not know how our insurers are likely to respond in the event of a loss alleged to have been caused by geopolitical uncertainties.